C. S. Lewis: Illness and death

-In early June 1961 Lewis became infected with recurrent nephritis which progressed to chronic low-grade sepsis.
+In early June 1961 Lewis became afflicted with recurrent nephritis which progressed to chronic low-grade sepsis.
 His illness caused him to miss the autumn term at Cambridge, though his health gradually began improving in 1962 and he returned that April.
 His health continued to improve and, according to his friend George Sayer, Lewis was fully himself by early 1963.

 On 15 July that year Lewis fell ill and was admitted to the hospital; he had a heart attack at 5:00 pm the next day and lapsed into a coma, but unexpectedly woke the following day at 2:00 pm.
 After he was discharged from the hospital, Lewis returned to the Kilns, though he was too ill to return to work.
 As a result, he resigned from his post at Cambridge in August 1963.

 Lewis's condition continued to decline, and he was diagnosed with end-stage kidney failure in mid-November.
-He collapsed in his bedroom at 5:30 pm on 22 November, at age 64, and died a few minutes later.
+He collapsed in his bedroom at 5:30 pm on 22 November 1963, at age 64, and died a few minutes later.
 He is buried in the churchyard of Holy Trinity Church, Headington, Oxford.
 His brother Warren died on 9 April 1973 and was buried in the same grave.

 Media coverage of Lewis's death was largely overshadowed by news of the assassination of John F. Kennedy, which occurred on the same day (approximately 55 minutes following Lewis's collapse), as did the death of the English writer Aldous Huxley, the author of Brave New World.
 This coincidence was the inspiration for Peter Kreeft's book Between Heaven and Hell: A Dialog Somewhere Beyond Death with John F. Kennedy, C. S. Lewis, & Aldous Huxley.
 Lewis is commemorated on 22 November in the church calendar of the Episcopal Church.